QuaKe8782/PartMatcher-Bot/README.md

 - View and edit PartMatcher lists directly through Discord
 - Submit and edit parts through an approval system
-- Other PartMatcher Discord intergrations and features
+- Other PartMatcher Discord integrations and features